Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: References

 \section{References}

 [A-LL] D. Allen, and J. La Luz, \emph{A Counterexample to a conjecture of Bosio and Meersseman}, Contemporary Mathematics 460, AMS, 2008, 37-46.

-[B-B-C-G], A. Bahri, M. Bendersky, F. R. Cohen, and S. Gitler, \emph{The polyhedral product functor: a method of computation for moment-angle complexes, arrangements and related spaces}, arXiv:0711.4689v2 [math.AT] 8 Dec 2008.
+[B-B-C-G], A. Bahri, M. Bendersky, F. R. Cohen, and S. Gitler, \emph{The polyhedral product functor: a method of computation for moment-angle complexes, arrangements and related spaces}, Advances in Mathematics Volume 225 (2010), 1634-1668.

-[B-B-C-G2], A. Bahri, M. Bendersky, F. R. Cohen, and S. Gitler, \emph{An infinite family of toric manifolds associated to a given one}, manuscript.
+[B-B-C-G2], A. Bahri, M. Bendersky, F. R. Cohen, and S. Gitler, \emph{Operations on polyhedral products and a new topological construction of infinite families of toric manifolds}, arXiv:1011.0094.
+This is a very enriched version of the 2008 draft \emph{An infinite family of toric manifolds associated to a given one}.